jesusizq/libtriangulation/README.md

 ### WebAssembly Build

-To build for WebAssembly (for use in web browsers), you need the Emscripten SDK.
-You would build from the repository who uses this library:
+To build for WebAssembly (for use in web browsers), you need the Emscripten SDK:

 ```bash
 # Install Emscripten SDK first